outdoorsafetylab/mapclay/README.md

 By default, `mapclay.render()` and `mapclay.renderByYaml()` comes with three hidden aliases for default Renderers.

 #### Default Renderers

+To use default [renderers](#renderer), specify `use` to one of the following aliases:
+1. Leaflet
+2. Maplibre
+3. Openlayers

 Check out the [source code](https://github.com/outdoorsafetylab/mapclay/tree/master/src) for each Renderer.